-Taking a home pregnancy test can be nerve-racking, especially if you're not sure whether you can trust the results.
-Know when and how to take a home pregnancy test — as well as some of the possible pitfalls of home testing.
+Taking a home pregnancy test can be exciting, but it also may be stressful.
+That's especially true if you're not sure whether you should trust the results.
+Know when and how to take a home pregnancy test.
+And learn some of the possible drawbacks of home testing.

 When should I take a home pregnancy test?

-Various types of home pregnancy tests are available.
-With most tests, you place the end of a dipstick in your urine stream or immerse the dipstick in a container of collected urine for five to 10 seconds.
-A few minutes later, the dipstick reveals the test result — often as a plus or minus sign, a line or lines, a color change, or the words "pregnant" or "not pregnant" on a strip or screen.
+For most home pregnancy tests, you put the end of the test in your urine stream, dip the test in a container of urine or put several drops of urine onto the test.
+A few minutes later, the result appears.
+It's often a plus or a minus sign, the words "yes" or "no," one line or two lines, or the words "pregnant" or "not pregnant."